baeng72/Vulkan-RTIOW/README.md

 # Vulkan-RTIOW
-Vulkan compute shader version of Ray traciing in one weekend
+Vulkan compute shader version of Ray tracing in one weekend

 Just experimenting with Vulkan compute shader & basic ray tracing.